ETC 7: Language in the Mathematics Classroom, University of Montpellier. Language and Mathematics Education (LME)

 Organization

-In order to promote and support young researchers (where young means novice to the field of mathematics education and language), the conference is preceded by a preconference day in which young researchers can discuss their projects with members of the IPC, as well as get a structured overview on the current state of the field.
+In order to promote and support young researchers (where “young” refers to those new to the field of mathematics education and language), the conference is preceded by a pre-conference day during which young researchers can discuss their projects with members of the IPC and gain a structured overview of the current state of the field.

-The afternoon of the18this for young researchers only.
+The afternoon of the18this reserved for young researchers only.

 Conference